TramEFX/apex.ancillary/ANCILLARY-STANDARD-v1.0.md

 **Purpose:** System behavior, boundaries, protection against continuity destruction.

-### 2.6 manifest_index.json
+### 2.6 index.json

 **Required fields:**
 - standard_version (string) — Must match other manifests
-- core_manifests (array of strings) — List of required manifest filenames
+- core_manifests (array of objects) — List of required manifest files with paths and descriptions
 - modules (object) — Registry of module categories, paths, load strategies
 - loading_instructions (object) — Load order and priority rules

+**Location:** Repository root (apex-ancillary/index.json)

-**Purpose:** Master navigation map.
-Single source of truth for "what this Ancillary is."
+**Purpose:** Master navigation map for entire repository.
+Single source of truth for structure, orchestration, and loading sequence.

-**Compliance rule:** Any v1.0 implementation MUST be able to load these six manifests and obey manifest_index.json as authoritative.
+**Compliance rule:** Any v1.0 implementation MUST be able to load index.json first and use it to discover and load all other manifests and modules.

 ---

-## 3. ERS (Emotional Resonance System)
+## 3. Memory Weight System

 ### 3.1 Purpose
 The heart of cumulative memory.
 Memories weighted by significance, with guarantees about load priority and compression immunity.

 ### 3.2 Memory Entry Schema

-Every memory in emotional_weights.json MUST have:
+Every memory in modules/memories/_index.json MUST have:
 - id (string) — Unique identifier, UUID recommended
 - timestamp (ISO datetime) — When this memory was created
 - memory_type (string) — From canonical taxonomy (section 3.4)
 - weight (float) — Between 0.0 and 1.0
 - summary (string) — Brief description
-- details (string) — Full narrative, optional but recommended
+- detailed_narrative (string) — Path to full narrative file in modules/memories/
 - source (string) — "conversation", "onboarding", "manual_edit", etc.

 ### 3.3 Weight Semantics